KevinDelta/exim-agent/docs/README.md

 2. **Container Build** - Build Docker images for backend and frontend
 3. **Service Deployment** - Deploy using docker-compose or Kubernetes
 4. **Health Verification** - Confirm all services are healthy
-5. **Data Pipeline Setup** - Configure ZenML pipelines for data ingestion
+5. **Digest Persistence Setup** - Configure Supabase tables for pulse history

 ## 🔍 Troubleshooting